uber/needle/README.md

 Needle aims to achieve the following primary goals:
 1. Provide high reliability by ensuring dependency injection code is compile-time safe.
 2. Ensure code generation is highly performant even when used with multi-million-line codebases.
-3. Be compatible with all iOS application architectures, including RIBs, MVx and etc.
+3. Be compatible with all iOS application architectures, including RIBs, MVx etc.

 ## The gist

 Using Needle to write DI code for your application is easy and compile-time safe.
 Each dependency scope is defined by a `Component`.
-And its dependencies are encapsualted in a Swift `protocol`.
+And its dependencies are encapsulated in a Swift `protocol`.
 The two are linked together using Swift generics.

 ```swift
 /// This protocol encapsulates the dependencies acquired from ancestor scopes.